istvanaut/TK-MachineLearning/AGVCar/README.md

 Look for definitions and constant values in the header files.
 There is a pre implemented line following algorithm which can be found in the main.c file.
+If there is an object before the front sensors, the emergency break is applied and all other functionalites are stopped.

 ### Issues
 * The project might not detect the X-CUBE dependency.
-This hast to be linked manually in the ide by opening the .ioc.
+This hast to be linked manually in the IDE by opening the .ioc.
 Then *Pinout & Configuration>SoftwarePacks>X-CUBE-AI>simplenn* and link the onnx file that can be found in the Nucleo main project root.
 * C-CUBE-AI generates flags for the build that cause some build errors, such as no *__heap_malloc__ not found*.
 To resolve flags have to be deleted in the project *Properties>C/C++ Builds>Settings>MCU GCC Linker>Miscellaneous*.
 Remove everything, *-u_print_float* is optional.
 This usually happens after each code generation.
 * At debug if there is no line under the car the debug will be stuck in the light sensor task, the best way to debug is to lift the car with a wallet, so it does not roll off from the desk.
+* If the lightsensor does not light up reset or lift the device.

 ### Tasks
 * Handle master input from ESP.
 Communications have an example in-network.c, should be put into a separate file.